Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: The GNN-based Architectures

+The generator and load encoders are Multilayer Perceptron (MLP)-based structures, comprised of fully-connected layers followed by ReLU activations.
+The generator and load encoder structures are formulated as

-where $\left[\cdot \middle\| \cdot\right]$ denotes vector concatenation, and $\mathcal{G}_b$ and $\mathcal{D}_b$ are the sets of the generator and load indices attached to bus $b$, respectively.
-Note that the trainable parameters involved in the generator and load encoders are shared across all the generators and load units, yielding an efficient architecture.
+where $\mathbf{x}$ denotes the generator or load input features.
+Also, at each layer $l$, $\mathbf{W}^{(l)}$ is a (trainable) weight matrix, and $\mathbf{b}^{(l)}$ is a (trainable) bias vector.
+Note that the trainable parameters involved in the generator and load encoders are shared across all the generators and load units, yielding an efficient structure.